arkandias/geyser/README.md

 **Note:** The client determines the organization key from the hostname, unless `VITE_ORGANIZATION_KEY` is provided.

 **Note:** You need a wildcard certificate for the `*.<server-hostname>` subdomains.

-**Note:** Organization management in multi-tenant mode requires manual database operations on the `public.organization` table in the PostgreSQL database (standard CRUD operations).
-No automated scripts or web interface for organization provisioning have been developed yet.

 ### Running Geyser as a systemd service